Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Results

 Table~\ref{tab:imf_metricA_option1} summarizes the corresponding IMF-integrated values of $\overline{Y}$ and the massive star numerator fraction $f_{\ge 8}$ for Salpeter, Kroupa, and Chabrier IMFs.
 The rotating versus non-rotating difference in $\overline{Y}$ remains at the percent level on the common interval for both methods.
 The massive star contribution is extremely small for all IMFs.
 For Method~B with $K=16$ we obtain $f_{\ge 8}\simeq(5$--$8)\times10^{-5}$, with only a few-percent change between $a_{\max}=100$ and $1000\,{\rm AU}$.
 This robustness implies that even when HZ annuli occur at high mass, their contribution to the IMF-integrated planet--time budget is negligible under Milky-Way-like IMFs.

 We now convert the IMF-integrated yields into an instantaneous Milky-Way inventory using the normalization in Section~\ref{sec:mw_norm}.
 For a fiducial Milky-Way star-formation rate \(\dot{M}_\star=1.9\,M_\odot\,{\rm yr^{-1}}\) and an effective Earth-analogue occurrence factor \(\eta_\oplus=0.1\), we obtain \(N_{\rm HZ,MW}(M_{\rm ini}\ge0.8\,M_\odot)\simeq(2.4\text{--}2.8)\times10^{9}\) across the IMF choices in Table~\ref{tab:imf_metricA_option1}, with percent-level differences between S0 and S0.4.
+The value of \(\eta_\oplus\) is therefore a normalization choice.
+Changing it rescales the absolute inventory but does not change the IMF-weighted fraction \(f_{\geq 8}\) reported below.
 This number is an order-of-magnitude estimate of the instantaneous Milky-Way inventory of Earth analogues that satisfy our adopted HZ and atmospheric-retention criteria.
 It is not a time-integrated count over the Galaxy’s formation history.